- Do Your Homework Before Buying a Veterinary Practice

 Clean books reflect good management.
 Sloppy or inconsistent reporting may hide issues like overstaffing, poor pricing, or unpaid receivables.

-Look at trends over the last 36 months:
+Look at trends over the last 36 months:- Is revenue growing, declining, or flat?

 - How reliant is the clinic on the seller’s caseload?